 The central hypothesis of the limited enthusiasm model is that conversion growth in the church is driven by a sub-group of church members called enthusiasts.
 Some new converts become new enthusiasts.
 The Spiritual Life model extends the limited enthusiasm model by allowing enthusiasts to generate spiritual life in the church, which can, in turn, improve their effectiveness as agents of conversion.
 The analogy is with the spread of a disease, where the enthusiasts are “infected” believers passing the faith on to unbelievers who catch the “disease” of religion.
 In this model, the infectiousness of the “religious disease” can vary.

-The model predicts a threshold of revival-growth that depends on the size of the community who remain unconverted.
+The model predicts a threshold of revival growth that depends on the number of unconverted people in the community and the amount of spiritual life in the church.
 If the potential for enthusiasts to reproduce themselves is over that threshold, then rapid growth results.
 The threshold can be lowered if spiritual life is increased, making revival growth more likely and more intense.

 System Dynamics Model

 Growth is driven by enthusiasts, R1, and opposed by the diminishing pool of susceptibles, B1, as in the basic Limited Enthusiasm Model.
 Additionally, the impact of the enthusiasts is reduced by their limited enthusiastic period, B2.
-However, there is an additional reinforcing loop, R3, that accelerates church growth as groups of enthusiasts increase in their spiritual life and hence in their effectiveness.
-It is this variability in the enthusiasts’ effectiveness which is this the primary focus of this model.
+However, an additional reinforcing loop, R3, accelerates church growth as groups of enthusiasts increase in their spiritual life and hence in their effectiveness.
+It is this variability in the enthusiasts’ effectiveness that is the primary focus of this model.

-The growth of spiritual life is opposed by that life fading in individuals, B5, and the increasing difficulty in generating that life is it gets near its maximum, B4.
+The growth of spiritual life is opposed by that life fading in individuals, B5.
+As spiritual life gets closer to its maximum value, its growth is increasingly opposed by loop B4.